 The Chair: The implication of that is that it is only Covid that has caused extra problems and, as other organisations have been doing, you have been trying to counteract the complications of that.
 If Covid had not happened, what challenges would you have faced in any event because of the merger, or were there no challenges?

 Sir Philip Barton: No. Mergers are always complex things.
-We had two departments that collaborated well together in many areas but sometimes were also doing different things.
+We had two Departments that collaborated well together in many areas but sometimes were also doing different things.
 Both of them had a very strong sense of mission that were overlapping but slightly different.
-We have taken the time and trouble to try to create a new sense of mission, purpose and culture for our new department.
+We have taken the time to try to create a new sense of mission, purpose and culture for our new Department.

 There are also systems things.
 We are now rolling out a single IT platform to make sure that we all have the same IT.
 It takes a bit of time to work through those sorts of organisational things, whether you are doing this, as I say, in government or in the private sector.
-As machinery-of-government changes go, this is one of the larger ones that Governments have done over the years.
+As machinery-of-government changes go, this is one of the larger ones that governments have done over the years.

-The Chair: As you will appreciate, we have seen the reports about difficulties with IT access by ex-DfID staff at the FCDO and the complications involved with that.
+The Chair: As you will appreciate, we have seen the reports about difficulties with IT access by ex-DFID staff at the FCDO and the complications involved with that.
 We have been very concerned about that and about the difference in culture between the two.
 Some of those issues will be raised in questions from my colleagues.

 Baroness Sugg: Thank you for coming.
-You mentioned, Sir Philip, the importance of having the right foundations for a single department, and obviously, the structure of the department will be incredibly important, both for effectiveness and staff morale.
+You mentioned, Sir Philip, the importance of having the right foundations for a single Department, and obviously, the structure of the Department will be incredibly important, both for effectiveness and staff morale.
 Recently, the FCDO has undergone a significant reorganisation, with the creation of the position of Second Permanent Under-Secretary.

 Could you explain what the practical implications have been of that change?
 How do you divide responsibilities?
-To what extent was the creation of that post a response to the merger, or was it because of additional responsibilities that the department took on, such as the European negotiations?
+To what extent was the creation of that post a response to the merger, or was it because of additional responsibilities that the Department took on, such as the European negotiations?

 Sir Philip Barton: I think the Foreign Secretary wrote to you with the headlines in March.
-The driver for the Second Permanent Under-Secretary role and the other changes we made was mostly the result of the Foreign Secretary and I concluding that Russia’s invasion of Ukraine had very significantly changed what we needed to do as a department going forward.
+The driver for the Second Permanent Under-Secretary role and the other changes we made was mostly the result of the Foreign Secretary and I concluding that Russia’s invasion of Ukraine had very significantly changed what we needed to do as a Department going forward.
 We needed to increase our bandwidth at senior levels and to make sure that we were focused on the right areas.

 There are basically two different models for Second Permanent Secretaries.
 There is a model where, in a sense, you have a deputy Permanent Secretary with formal delegations doing a large part of the accounting officer role for the Permanent Secretary.
 There is another model of somebody at Permanent Secretary level who is outward-facing.
 It is that latter model that we have in Sir Tim Barrow.
 His role is essentially to be the most senior diplomat with the time to do a lot of external engagement, to use things such as the G7 network, to be the Foreign Secretary’s principal foreign policy adviser, to deliver whatever the biggest foreign policy-of-the-day challenge is.
 At the moment, that is clearly Russia/Ukraine.
 That was the driver for that part of the changes we made.